sergei-grigorev/gemini-tools-play/README.md

 All that services provide free token you can use to play the same I do.

 For convinent work I use [just](https://just.systems) which is similar to Makefile.
-To run the project call `just run`
+To run the project make sure you have `.env` file with that format

 ```text
 RUST_LOG="info"